Bills player Damar Hamlin still in critical condition after collapsing from a cardiac arrest on the field, team says - NewsBreak

 Damar Hamlin shows 'signs of improvement' while still in ICU in critical condition, Bills say, after mid-game cardiac arrest

-Cincinnati CNN — After suffering a cardiac arrest during a game on Monday, Buffalo Bills safety Damar Hamlin remains in critical condition in intensive care, with “signs of improvement” noted over the past day, his team tweeted Wednesday afternoon, while uneasy supporters across the nation awaited word of his fate.
+After suffering a cardiac arrest during a game on Monday, Buffalo Bills safety Damar Hamlin remains in critical condition in intensive care, with "signs of improvement" noted over the past day, his team tweeted Wednesday afternoon, while uneasy supporters across the nation awaited word of his fate.
+"He is expected...

+Utah Bills fans sending love to Buffalo after player suffers cardiac arrest

+Watching the Buffalo Bills safety Damar Hamlin collapse on the field Monday night was terrifying for the Salt Lake City Bills Backers, a local fan group.

 newsnationnow.com